MILGAMMA 50mg/250mcg x 20 tabl

 5.3 Preclinical safety data

-The available literature and decades of therapeutic experience do not give any indication of the manifestation of mutagenic, carcinogenic or toxic properties for reproduction on the part of benfotiamine and vitamin B 12 .
+The available literature and decades of therapeutic experience do not provide any indications of mutagenic, carcinogenic or reproductively toxic properties of benfotiamine and vitamin B12 .

 6.1 List of excipients